JuanFF/JuanFFweb/index.md

 My latest project is a <a href="Apps.html">bot</a> that retrieves headlines from Twitter with positive stories in the COVID-19 pandemic.

-I currently live in Madrid, Spain.
+I currently live in Málaga, Spain.

 <br /><br />